Anyline/mobile-ocr-documentation-anyline/source/includes/_anylineConfig.md

 The image will not be resized and should be provided in an appropriate size.

 - **Type:** String

+<a name="flash_offset"></a>
+####offset
+Move the flash button in x and y direction by the specified pixel value.

+Positive values in x direction move the button to the right, negative values move the button to the left.
+In y direction positive values move the flash button down, negative values move it up.

+- **Type:** int (pixel value = densitiy pixels on the display)

 ###Special options for Modules